Lopolin-LP/justified-gallery-viewer/README.md

 *(works best with images and firefox on pc)*<br>
 *click image above to open site!*

+Up-to-date Notice: As of October 2025, it works without issues on latest Browser versions.

 ## Offline Usage
 Download the source code and open the `index.html` file.
 Come back regularily to check for updates!
 Or use GitHub Desktop to clone the repo and fetch from origin every now and then.